danilovl/select-autocompleter-bundle/README.md

 #### 3.3 Select options

-For customization select is available following settings.
+For customization, the following settings are available for the select option.

-Text defined in `placeholder` will be translated by twig function `truns`.
+Text defined in `placeholder` will be translated by twig function `trans`.

 ```yaml
 # config/config.yaml